Find answers to common questions about our mobile notary and apostille services

 A loan signing agent is a notary public with specialized training in handling real estate loan documents.
 We guide borrowers through mortgage, refinance, and home equity loan document packages, ensuring all signatures and initials are completed correctly and returned to the title company or lender promptly.

 Yes!
-We work with numerous title companies, escrow offices, and lending institutions throughout Southern California.
+We work with numerous title companies, escrow offices, and lending institutions throughout Metro Atlanta.
 We're experienced with various loan platforms and signing company requirements.
 If you're a title company or lender looking for reliable signing services, please contact us to discuss partnership opportunities.

 The signer must be able to communicate directly with the notary in a language both parties understand.
 If the signer doesn't speak English and the notary doesn't speak the signer's language, a qualified interpreter may be present.
 However, the notary must still be able to communicate with the signer to verify their understanding and willingness to sign.